 There is a single zippered pocket on the outside of the pack, slightly hidden but convenient.
 Inside, on the other end of the bag, there is another zippered pocket.
 This one is harder to get to, so we found it to be useful for infrequently used items or things we wanted to be secure and out of the way, like our passport.

 We were sure this bag would fail in this category, but we were wrong.
 The fabrics are burly, so one would assume this bag would be relatively heavy.
 However, Osprey streamlined the design of the duffel/backpack such that there is no excess, nothing you don't need.
 The result is a highly streamlined, simple, rugged, and still relatively lightweight travel backpack.
 This bag has the second-best weight to volume ratio in our entire review; it holds 40 liters and only weighs 2.34 pounds.

-At $110, this is a real bargain.
-The Transporter is a highly versatile, surprisingly comfortable, and an impressively durable duffel-turned-travel backpack for your myriad travel needs, AND it comes at a very comfortable price.
+The Transporter is a real bargain.
+It is a highly versatile, surprisingly comfortable, and impressively durable duffel-turned-travel backpack for your myriad travel needs, AND it comes at a very comfortable price.